Martyrs (2015 film): Critical response

-Pascal Laugier’s response
+Pascal Laugier's response

-When asked about the remake, original director Pascal Laugier responded, “I had a bad contract, I didn't even get paid for it!
+When asked about the remake, Laugier responded, "I had a bad contract, I didn't even get paid for it!
 That's really the only thing I regret in my career: That my name is now associated with such a junk film and I didn't even get a cent for it!
 I tried to watch it but only got through 20 minutes.
 It was like watching my mother get raped!
 Then I stopped.
 Life is too short.
-In the American system, a movie like ‘Martyrs’ is just not possible - they saw my movie and then turned it into something completely uninteresting.”
+In the American system, a movie like Martyrs is just not possible - they saw my movie and then turned it into something completely uninteresting."